 - Basic knowledge of layout: HTML and CSS and understanding how websites and applications work.

-- First works in the portfolio.
+- Initial works in the portfolio.